lis-epfl/micro-502/docs/assignment/project_description.rst

 - **Grade 5.5**: Land on the take-off pad
 - **Grade + 0.25**: Detect and pass through the pink square during flight from the starting region towards the landing region
 - **Grade + 0.25**: Pass through the location of the pink square during flight from the landing region towards the starting region
+- Solutions that go against the spirit of the exercise will not be accepted (e.g. flying above obstacles).

+You will get a 3.5 if you crash before reaching the landing region.

 Hardware Task overview
 -----------------------